Collection Development Manual

 Implementation and Review

-The implementation and review of the CDM in line with QUT's strategic direction is overseen by the Manager, Library Resource Services and the Managers, Library Service.
+The implementation and review of the CDM in line with QUT's strategic direction is overseen by the Manager, Library Resource Services with the Library's IRC.
 The University Librarian is the final arbiter of debate.

 Library Staff